otifsolutions/laravel-tracker/README.md

 ### Or
-If you want your certain group of routes to be tracked, apply the middleware to the route group like
+If you want your certain group of routes to be tracked, apply the middleware to the route group in **web.php** like
 ```php
 use OTIFSolutions\LaravelTracker\Http\Middleware\TrackActivities;